SD2E/api-user-guide/docs/create_application_04.md

 3305694762687393305-242ac11b-0001-007 FINISHED
 ```

+*Tip: '`jobs-history -W JOBID`' will follow the progress in real time, similar to '`tail -f`'.*

-Once the job has reached `FINISHED` status, download and inspect the ouput:
+Once the job has reached `FINISHED` status, you can list the contents of the job
+directory, or download and inspect the ouput on your local machine:
 ```
+% jobs-output-list 3305694762687393305-242ac11b-0001-007
 % jobs-output-get -r 3305694762687393305-242ac11b-0001-007
 ```